b-brankovics/UNIX-for-bio/doc/unix_basics.md

     mkdir bedroom
 	touch bedroom/bed

-We also one to have a second floor with a bedroom with a bed inside.
-We need to use a special option to copy folders `-r`, recursive.
+We also want to have a second floor with a bedroom with a bed inside it.
+We need to use a special option to copy folders `-r`, _r_ stands for recursive.

     mkdir ../second_floor
 	cp -r bedroom/ ../second_floor/